burlster1980/arupcodev060/content/best-practice/exemplar-profile.md

 						<li>Details of industry and service experience</li>
 					</ul>
 				</li>
-				<li>Wherever possible, you should use a person's external facing job title in the 'Role' field.
-For example, 'Sustainability and Building Services Team Leader' is far better than 'Associate' or 'Director'.
-It helps give the reader greater understanding of the person's role</li>
-				<li>Use the biography to bring the person's story to life and highlight their experience</li>
+				<li>Use the biography to bring the person's story to life and highlight their experience - ensure that your biography begins with a brief summary of the person's role(s) at Arup.</li>
 				<li>Don't forget to add related content - particularly projects - wherever possible.
 Highlighting projects in this way helps to bring a user's skills and experience to life</li>
 			</ul>
 			<p><a href="/creating-pages/creating-profiles/">Guidance on creating a profile on Sitecore</a></p>